kataras/iris/README.md

 	}))
 ```
 > Note that all .Get,.Post takes a func(c *Context) as parameter, to pass an iris.Handler use the iris.Handle("/path",handler,"GET")
- 4. **'External' annotated struct** which directly implements the Iris Annotated interface
+ 4. **'External' annotated struct** which directly implements the Iris Handler interface